 Looking for an alternative menu for Ubuntu Gnome?
 Fly-Pie is an innovative Gnome Pie like app launcher with mouse gestures support.

 Fly-Pie is a new gnome menu available as Gnome Shell extension.
-It is designed for people who have one hand at the mouse most of the time.
+It is designed for people who have one hand at the mouse or touch-pad most of the time.

 The menu launcher can be used to: